MRIRC/Tex_Script_Figures_To_PDF/README.md

 \includegraphics[width=#1\textwidth,height=#2\textwidth]{C:/Users/rcc/Documents/Projects/MRIRC/TexProgram_generate_slides/Tex_script_figures_to_pdf/Tex_Script_Figures_To_PDF/NoERcoil/#3}
 }

- Run TeXworks.
+ 4. Run TeXworks.

- Install the missing packages when prompted to install them in MiKTeX.
+ 5. Install the missing packages when prompted to install them in MiKTeX.
+ 6. You should get the generated PDF.
+ 7. Enjoy!